mgrimace/Minecraft-on-Oracle/README.md

 # Create a Minecraft server on Oracle Free Tier
 Instructions to create a free Minecraft server on an Oracle free tier on Ubuntu 22.04 with a 2 OCPU and 12 gb ram Ampere virtual machine.
 This guide assumes you have already created a free account in Oracle, and have the knowledge/ability to connect to a server via SSH.
+This guide also provides steps to connect an Xbox Series Console (and Nintendo Switch) to the custom server.

 ## Create a new instance